 Questions get answered

-I posted a question to their site telling some background about Sean, asking if he would ever develop these skills on his own.
+I posted a question on their site, providing some background on Sean and asking whether he would ever develop these skills on his own.
 The Edublox people answered that it could be compared to someone who did not learn to speak properly due to incomplete hearing.
 If that person’s hearing were later rectified, would he be able to speak normally without some intervention?

 This question made me realize Sean needed more help, and since the Edulox kit was inexpensive (especially compared to vision therapy), I ordered the Edublox kit and started on the program right away.